cafjs/caf_cli/examples/README.md

 First install `devDependencies`.
 In top `caf_ca/` dir:

-    npm install
+    yarn install

 Second, run locally a `redis-server` instance at the default port 6379 with no password.
-In ubuntu:
+In Ubuntu:

     apt-get install redis-server